 Accommodation before or after the race (race hotel accommodation can be purchased as an extra)

-All-risk insurance (to cover cancellations, item loss, injuries, etc.)
+Comprehensive insurance (to cover cancellations, loss of items, injuries, etc.)

 Training costs